Senior Lecturer in Marketing

 Please see our Integrated Foundation Year page for more details.

 You are encouraged to undertake a year-long placement in between Stages Two and Three of study.
 If you meet the entry criteria, and choose to take up a placement year you will find it an invaluable experience.
 It will help you to apply your learning in your final year and prepares you for your career.
 We offer a lot of support in helping you to find a placement, which can be in the UK or overseas.

 How will I learn?

-If you are studying this course you can expect taught study to be a combination of lectures, seminars and workshops, usually for 12 hours per week.
+Throughout our Digital Marketing and Advertising degree, you can expect taught study to be a combination of lectures, seminars and workshops.
+This is usually for 12 hours per week.
 We recommend that you spend 24 hours per week in self-directed study time.

 How will I be assessed?

-A variety of individual and group-based assessments are used including reports, presentations, posters, e-portfolios, projects, client briefs, multiple-choice tests and examinations.
+A variety of individual and group-based assessments are used.
+This includes reports, presentations, posters, e-portfolios, projects, client briefs, multiple-choice tests and examinations.

 Are there any special features for this course?

 - Many of our students choose to undertake work placements of around 4-5 months’ duration in the summer break or work on internships a couple of days each week